 After a year of Zoom happy hours and FaceTime first dates, you’re probably a pro at getting personal over the phone.
 Still, if you’re looking for the perfect text to send when you miss someone, it can help to have some inspiration.
 Whether your

-bestie moved back home during quarantine or your partner’s on a long business trip, missing someone can feel super lonely.
+bestie moved back home or your partner’s on a long business trip, missing someone can feel super lonely.
 And if you’ve never been one for words or don’t want to be too cheesy, knowing the right way to express your feelings in a text can be intimating.

 Claudia Cox, relationship coach and text expert, says that if you’re missing someone, you don’t have to overthink it.
 “A simple text makes people feel important and not taken for granted,” Cox tells Bustle.
 “It decreases drama and instills a sense of security in the relationship.”